Diaoyutai State Guesthouse

 The Diaoyutai State Guesthouse (DSG; 钓鱼台国宾馆 (釣魚臺國賓館, Diàoyútái Guóbīnguǎn)) is an ancient royal garden and modern state guesthouse-complex located on the east side of Yuyuantan Park in Haidian District, Beijing, China.
 Emperor Zhangzong of Jin once built a fishing platform here, thus the name "Diaoyutai", which has a history of more than 800 years.
 During the Qing dynasty, the Qianlong Emperor ordered to dredge the Yuyuantan and build a palace here, which was then turned into a royal garden.
 The modern State Guesthouse Park was built by the government of the People's Republic of China in 1958–1959 on the basis of the ancient Diaoyutai Scenic Spot, as a place for visiting dignitaries to stay and for meetings and conferences.
 Diaoyutai State Guesthouse is located outside Fuchengmen in western Beijing, east of Yuyuantan, southwest of the intersection of Fucheng Road and Sanlihe Road.

 The State Guesthouse Park is about 1 kilometer long from north to south and 0.5 kilometer wide from east to west, with a total area of 420,000 square meters, a total building area of 165,000 square meters and a lake area of 50,000 square meters.
 Landmarks in the vicinity of Diaoyutai State Guesthouse include the Naval General Hospital (now The Sixth Medical Center of the General Hospital of the Chinese People's Liberation Army), State Administration of Foreign Exchange, China Central Radio and Television Tower, China Central Television (CCTV), China Millennium Monument, State Administration of Taxation, China Railway Corporation, Military Museum, National Bureau of Statistics, and Hong Kong and Macao Affairs Office of the State Council.

 Layout

 The guesthouse is located in Beijing's Haidian District, to the west of Sanlihe Road and to the east of Yuyuantan Park.
 The compound includes guesthouses connected by waterways, lakes, and traditional-style arched bridges.

 History

 Emperor Zhangzong of Jin once built a fishing platform here, which gave the name of "Diaoyutai" and has a history of more than 800 years.
 In 1763, the old site of the Yuzao Pond was dredged into a lake, and the water of Xiangshan Mountain was introduced to the moat outside the Fuchengmen Gate, which was called "Yuyuantan".
-In 1774, the imperial edict was issued to build the Diaoyutai.
-The emperor inscribed "Diaoyutai" on it.
+In 1774, the imperial edict was issued to build the Diaoyutai, Qianlong Emperor inscribed "Diaoyutai" on it.